You Made it!

 If I could go back I’d start building my personal brand SO much earlier.

-Now as a ghostwriter who spends almost all of my time building personal brands in our industry, it’s damn obvious.
+Now as a ghostwriter who spends almost all of their time building personal brands in our industry, it’s damn obvious.

-The entertainment execs who attract opportunities are the ones who are positioning themselves as the industry experts they actually are.
+The live entertainment execs who attract opportunities are the ones positioning themselves as the industry experts they actually are.

-And by going all in on LinkedIn (the best business platform right now), they’re landing speaking gigs, getting invited on industry podcasts, being asked to contribute to entertainment publications and join boards.
+And by going all in on LinkedIn (the best business platform right now), they’re landing speaking gigs, getting invited on industry podcasts, being asked to contribute to entertainment publications, finding clients and joining boards.

 If you want any of the opportunities I mentioned above, then keep reading.